PeakyRick/MCP-from-scratch/logs.md

+# May 28
+Unsure if MCP transport updated since early May.
+Still Need to figure out how to run it in remote

 # May 11
 basically following the below example.
 Managed to give access to Claude Desktop of the tools I made, one of them is essentially the RSWall Wiki tool I am using on the side.